wp-plugins/gspeech/readme.txt

 Tested up to: 3.5
 Stable tag: trunk

 GSpeech is a text to speech solution which uses Google power and allows to listen any selected text on your site!
-[Live Demo](http://2glux.com/projects/gspeech/demo)

 == Description ==

 [GSpeech](http://2glux.com/projects/gspeech) is a  text to speech solution for WordPress.
 It uses Google power to provide you the best quality of automatic text to speech service.
 Enjoy!

 See [Live Demo](http://2glux.com/projects/gspeech/demo)

 **Download the latest version**